Call

 9. Management Plan

-This should include anticipated partnerships (national and international) that will be required to achieve the scientific goals alluded to in Section 7.
+This should include anticipated partnerships (national and international) that will be required to achieve the scientific goals alluded to in Section 6.
 Depending on your programme it might also describe how you will link to other necessary resources.

 10. Budget

 It is therefore vital that you provide a clear idea of what resources are required for your project to succeed and how you intend to seek those resources.
 It is not necessarily expected that you will have identified all the required support at the time of submission, but successful proposals will outline a realistic roadmap to obtaining the required resources.
-With this in mind you should outline the budget that you will need over the next 3 years to implement your proposal, and indicate what level of support you anticipate from your home institution or those of relevant JA colleagues, and how else you anticipate obtaining resources, including for bursary support.
+With this in mind you should outline the budget that you will need over the next three to five years to implement your proposal, and indicate what level of support you anticipate from your home institution or those of relevant JA colleagues, and how else you anticipate obtaining resources, including for bursary support.
 Include costs associated with students, postdocs, travel, and IT, plus anything else that you consider relevant.
 Motivating a realistic plan to adequately support a smaller number of JAs and constructing a research programme around that team (that could grow in time) is preferable to outlining a larger team without a realistic support plan.

 11. Equity, Transformation and Human Capacity Development